TITLE 77: PUBLIC HEALTH

 1) The water supply line shall be equipped with a shut-off valve.

-A) In operating rooms, emergency rooms, recovery rooms, delivery rooms, autopsy rooms, dental offices and laboratories where aspirators are installed for removing blood, pus and/or other fluids, a vacuum breaker shall be installed on the discharge side of the control valve, at ceiling height (a minimum of 7 feet, 6 inches); or a reduced pressure principle backflow preventer assembly shall be used.
+A) If aspirators are used in operating rooms, emergency rooms, recovery rooms, delivery rooms, autopsy rooms, dental offices and laboratories for removing blood, pus or other fluids, a vacuum breaker shall be installed on the discharge side of the control valve, at ceiling height (a minimum of 7 feet, 6 inches) and the water supply shall be protected against backflow and back siphonage by an air gap; or an RPZ shall be used.

 j) Carbonated Beverage Dispensers Water Supply.
 The water supply to carbonated beverage dispensers shall be protected by one of the following methods: